QuentinRa/blog.quentinra.dev/games/unity/index.md

 It's release time 🚀?
 When you picked your unity version, you picked the platforms that you can target.
 If you didn't, you can go inside the unity hub, then "install", right-click on your unity, and add modules.

 Inside Unity, before building something, let's first configure our game.
 Go to `Edit > Project Settings > Player`.
+You could also find the menu in `File > Build`, the bottom-left button "Player settings...".

 * [**Should**] Set the company name, the product name, the version
 * [**Could**] You may set the icon 🚀 (and multiple icons for each resolution)